bhbmaster/rhood/README.md

 Sidenote: saving and loading only makes sense if you also use --info/-i option
 Sidenote: -s is short for --save, -l is short for --load

+## Extra information about orders

+If you need to see alot of extra information about each order.
+This is alot of extra information, as during normal operations we only need the average price, amount, and date - well we also check to make sure the transaction state was not cancelled.

+    python rhood.py --extra

+This option can be ran with --save and --load.
+Even though load offers speed increases by avoiding contacting the API for order parsing, it will still be a little time consuming as during printing the extra information we will check with the API to map symbol IDs to their names.

+## To view options help

+Run this to see all of the options.

+    python rhood.py --help

 ## Playground

 Want to mess with the objects by yourself?